nataraj2/MultiphaseSolverAMReX/README.md

 ```
 sh run_output.sh
 ```
-will create a text file movie.visit (which contains a list of headers of the files which has all the flow variables), and a file plic.visit in the directory ensight-3D, in which all plic data is written.
-Both these files can be loaded into VisIt and visualized.
+will create a text file `movie.visit` (which contains a list of headers of the files which has all the flow variables).
+It will create a directory ensight-3D, in which all plic data is written.
+A file plic.visit is also written out.
+Both movie.visit and plic.visit can be loaded simultaneously into VisIt and visualized.